jackzhu2050/jackzhu2050.github.io/_posts/2022-10-08-when-we-were-orphans.md

 its best gift.

-Mr. Banks might live in that shed built by Jennifer, and became the *Uncle* of her children, and see their growth, take care of them and also be taken care of, as parents towards kids, and kids parents.
+Mr. Banks might live in that shed built by Jennifer, and became the *Uncle* of her future children, and see their growth, take care of them and also be taken care of, as parents towards kids, and kids parents.